 Abstract

-Glycine max (L.) Merrill, generally recognized as the “Golden bean,” is a vivacious oilseed and food legume crop appreciated for its high-quality protein, oil content and health-encouraging compounds.
-To enable soybean enhancement, in the current investigation genetic diversity was evaluated among 118 soybean genotypes, including 115 recombinant inbred lines (RILs) along with three cultivars viz., JS 97-52, NRC-37, JS-335 in Kharif, 2022 at AICRP Soybean Seed Breeding Farm, JNKVV, Jabalpur, M. P., India.
-The experiment was laid out in an Augmented Block Design and phenotypic characterization was performed based on 16 morphological characters as per PPVFRA DUS guidelines.
+Soybeans Glycine max (L.) Merrill, generally recognized as the “Golden bean,” is a vivacious oilseed and food legume crop appreciated for its high-quality protein, oil content and health-encouraging compounds.
+To enable soybean enhancement, in the current investigation genetic diversity was evaluated among 118 soybean genotypes, including 115 recombinant inbred lines (RILs) along with three cultivars viz., JS 97-52, NRC-37, JS-335 in Kharif, 2022 at All India Coordinated Research Projects (AICRP) Soybean Seed Breeding Farm, Jawaharlal Nehru Krishi Vishwavidyalaya (JNKVV), Jabalpur, Madhya Pradesh (M.P.), India.
+The experiment was laid out in an Augmented Block Design (ABD) and phenotypic characterization was performed based on 16 morphological characters as per Protection of Plant Varieties and Farmers' Rights Authority (PPVFRA), Distinctness, Uniformity and Stability (DUS) testing guidelines.
 Substantial variability was experimented across traits for instance growth habit, leaf size, seed shape, seed coat luster and hilum colour.
 Traits like hypocotyl colour, flower colour and pod pubescence displayed low diversity, signifying strong selection pressure, whereas seed-related traits exposed comparatively higher diversity, offering aptitude for genetic enhancement.
 The Shannon-Weaver diversity index inveterate presence of moderate to high variability in crucial agronomic and seed characteristics, emphasizing their significance in breeding programmes.
 The investigation highpoints the incidence of extensive morphological diversity among the evaluated RILs, providing valuable evidence for the selection of superior genotype (s), lengthening the genetic base and developing high-yielding, stress-resilient soybean cultivar (s).
-These verdicts will sustenance future breeding stratagems to enhance soybean productivity and adaptability.
+Insights gained from this study will guide strategic breeding intervention to enhance soybean productivity and environmental adaptability.

 Keywords: Genetic diversity, Germplasm evaluation, Morphological characterization, Recombinant Inbred Lines (RILs), Soybean (Glycine max)

 Introduction

 One of the most important oilseed crops in the world, soybeans (Glycine max (L.) Merill) are also highly valued as food legumes [1,2,3].
 These are commonly known as “Golden bean” [4,5].
 Its seeds are highly treasured for their irritating composition, including high quality protein, vegetable oil, isoflavones and indispensable minerals [6,7].
-They are utilized in an extensive range of food cholesterol content [8,9].
+It is utilized in an extensive range of food cholesterol content [8, 9].
 As a complete plant-based protein source, soybean is recognised as a health promoting food [10,11].
 On a moisture-free basis, its seeds have 18-23% oil and 38-44% protein, with the protein being deemed complete because of its well-balanced amino acid composition.
-Products like tofu, soy milk and soy sauce frequently include them [12,13,14].
+Products like tofu, soya milk and soya sauce frequently include them [12, 13, 14].
 Moreover, it aids as a cost-effective meat alternative in vegan diets and displays potential as a support for lab grown meat production.
 Furthermore, bio-degradable materials derived from soybean protein are being explored as sustainable alternatives for traditional plastics [5].